| Sgt. James

 Jim was admitted to the hospital ward on May 10, 1944, suffering from fungus infection on his foot.
-He would only remain in the Philippine Islands until June 1944, when was sent to the Port Area of Manila for transport to Japan.
+He would only remain at the hospital until June 1944, when was sent to the Port Area of Manila for transport to Japan.

 Jim, with other prisoners, was boarded onto the Canadian Inventor.
 On July 4, 1944, the ship sailed for Japan.
 Because of the constant boiler problems, it took the ship 59 days to reach Japan.
 In Japan, Jim was held at Omine Machi on Honshu Island.
 There he was given POW number 373.
 He and the other POWs were used as slave labor in a coal mine.
 While a POW there he had no idea how the war was going.

 Jim remained a prisoner at this camp until Japan surrendered to the United States in September 1945.
 He and the other liberated men left that camp by train on September 15, 1945.
 The next day, September 16th, he was admitted to the U.S.S.
 Consolation at Wakayama, Japan, for transport.
 According to records he was not suffering from an illness but was malnourished.
 He returned to the Philippine Islands and then the United States on the S.S.
 Klipfontein arriving at San Francisco on October 27, 1945.
 Ironically, he arrived home four years to the day that he had sailed for sailed for the Philippines.
 Jim would remain in the military and earn the rank of Sergeant First Class, before he retired from the military on April 30, 1960.